beeper/matrix-spec-proposals/proposals/XXXX-explicit-read-receipts-on-event-send.md

 event in the room and notifying the server if that's different than the current receipt position.
 Clients wouldn't need to feature detect whether the homeserver implements this proposal, as the client sending a read receipt for their own message shouldn't harm homeservers that predate it.
-In practice, some clients already do this.
+In practice, some clients already generate read receipts in this way.

 ## Potential issues